-- 1. The Gannon University Villa Maria School of Nursing Health Record must be completed and signed by the applicant's primary health care provider prior to beginning the 28-month program. - 2.
-Failure to complete or demonstrate successful completion of pre-entrance health screening will null the applicant's acceptance to the UPMC Hamot School of Anesthesia/Gannon University.
+- 1. The Gannon University Villa Maria School of Nursing Health Record must be completed and signed by the applicant's primary health care provider prior to beginning the 36-month program. - 2.
+Failure to complete or demonstrate successful completion of pre-entrance health screening will nullify the applicant's acceptance to the UPMC Hamot School of Anesthesia/Gannon University.

 - D. Certified Background Check and Child Abuse Clearance: - 1.
 A certified background check is required from the company Certiphi. - 2.
 A child abuse history clearance is required from the applicant's primary state of residence. - 3.
-Failure to complete the required background checks will null the applicant's acceptance into the UPMC Hamot School of Anesthesia/Gannon University. - 4.
-Results of the background check may null the applicant's acceptance into the UPMC Hamot School of Anesthesia/Gannon University. - E. New Student Orientation: - 1.
+Failure to complete the required background checks will nullify the applicant's acceptance into the UPMC Hamot School of Anesthesia/Gannon University. - 4.
+Results of the background check may nullify the applicant's acceptance into the UPMC Hamot School of Anesthesia/Gannon University. - E. New Student Orientation: - 1.
 During orientation to the UPMC Hamot School of Anesthesia, and each year while in the program, students receive UPMC Hamot mandated training as required by UPMC.

-Supersedes Guidelines Dated: 11, 12, 13, 14, 15, 16, 18, 19 UPMC Hamot
+Effective Date: January 2024 Supersedes Guidelines Dated: 14, 15, 16, 18, 19, 20, 21, 22, 23 UPMC Hamot